bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 <br/>

-So, now the RPI is accessable via SSH and ready to be used!
+So, now the RPI is accessible via SSH and ready to be used!

 <br/>